Forearm Brace

 • Muscles and tendons running along the forearm itself.

-These injuries often occur when:
+These injuries often happen when:

 If these injuries are not managed well, you may be left with an area that is: